Who is Creative Lenna?

 Steven and my Dad, March of 2010 after they finished restoring Windancer: a 15.3' Melonseed sailboat my dad built in 1995.

-Steven is sailing that very same melonseed after they restored it below, at the Cortez, FL Traditional Small Craft Festival Race.
-Bob Semler took a photograph of Steven sailing in 2010 and painted it!
-This painting became the cover of the Ash Breeze, Summer 2012 issue.
+Below, Steven is sailing the same melonseed after they restored it at the Cortez, FL Traditional Small Craft Festival Race.
+Bob Semler painted Steven sailing (2010) and this painting became the cover of the Ash Breeze, Summer 2012 issue.
 Click on the cover below for more details.
 It was quite a surprise for us to find Steve on the cover!

 Contact Steve and Lenna via this email with any questions or comments you have.
 Thank you!

 The Photo Gallery is where you can view ATCs, altered books, collage pieces, mixed media art, and fabric art.